smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 The objective of this section is to provide high-level guidance for data protection vendors for providing target repositories.

 1. Provide requirements for Target repository.
-These requirements should be leveraged for Kubernetes supported APIs
+These requirements should be leveraged for Smarter supported APIs
 2. Provide high-level guidance on the type of target to use.

 The expectation is that the majority of customers will want to host their backup repositories in the public cloud while there might be some still hosting them on-prem due to availability of existing devices.